-CONTRIBUTOR NAME REV. NEAL CHRISTIE LECTIONARY WEEK MARCH 15, 2020 Page: 1 of 8 JUSTICE ISSUE: BULLYING SCRIPTURE PASSAGE John 9:1-41 SOCIAL PRINCIPLES/ BOOK OF RESOLUTIONS REFERENCES 2016 Book of Resolutions #3425, 2017-2020 Social Principles ¶161.R, ¶162.V OBJECTIVE To address the causes and effects of blaming or scapegoating in our communities and in our own friend groups and to imagine creative responses to stop the scapegoating of vulnerable peoples and to proactively stop forms of bullying.
-SUPPLIES NEEDED Bible, markers, index cards, fishbowl or plastic bowl.
+CONTRIBUTOR NAME REV. NEAL CHRISTIE

+JUSTICE ISSUE: BULLYING SCRIPTURE PASSAGE John 9:1-41 SOCIAL PRINCIPLES/ BOOK OF RESOLUTIONS REFERENCES 2016 Book of Resolutions #3425, 2016-2020 Social Principles ¶161.R, ¶162.V OBJECTIVE To address the causes and effects of blaming or scapegoating in our communities and in creative responses to stop the scapegoating of vulnerable peoples and to proactively sto 5 1 5 SUPPLIES NEEDED Bible, markers, index cards, fishbowl or plastic bowl.
-Big Wind Blows

-Invite the class to gather first sitting in a circle on chairs.
+CENTERING MOMENT (5 MINUTES) NOTES Big Wind Blows Invite the class to gather first sitting in a circle on chairs.
 Tell the students that a statement will be said and if the statement applies to them, they have to get up and move to a new chair.
+The goal of this game is to encourage non-verbally students to observe their own behavior and the behavior of others in the class; to notice with whom they have had common experi- ences of inclusion or exclusion, bullying or standing up to advocate for justice.
 Stand in the center of the circle and notice something that several persons in the circle will have in common.

-"A big wind blows for..." and then name that one thing.
+Prior to students arriving, set up chairs in a circle - make sure that there is one less chair than the number of students.
+Say: "A big wind blows for" and then name that one thing.
 For example, "A big wind blows for everyone wearing a tee-shirt," or "A big wind blows for everyone who brushed their teeth this morning" - pause for a moment for everyone to move.
 Encourage the one left standing in the center of the room to come up with a creative attribute that may not always be obvious, for example, "A big wind blows for anyone who has ever spent time in hospital," "A big wind blows for anyone who has ever been bullied or picked on in school," or "A big wind blows for everyone who has ever not been picked to be on a team," or "A big wind blows for anyone who has ever spoken up to a bully or stood up to do the right thing even when it cost them something."